Logothash method

 Speed: As the hash of blocks can be done in parallel, the process is much faster.

 Level of security: The same level as the normal process, as all original data is hashed and any modification will result in a different hash.
+The idea of Hash of hashes was inpired in blockchains of cryptocurrency, widely used.
+Click here to questions.

 Considerations